spiral-nights/ai-group-chat/memory-bank/activeContext.md

 - Using a `Participant` schema simplifies handling both registered and anonymous users in chat rooms.
 - Careful attention to data types and foreign key relationships is crucial for database integrity.
 - It's important to consider the order of migrations to avoid dependency issues.
-- Generating a random identifier provides a simple way to identify anonymous users.
+- Local storage-based identification provides a way to persist guest identity across sessions without requiring registration, and avoids the need for a plug.
+- Pushing events from the LiveView to the client is a good way to trigger client-side storage updates.